rundeck/docs/docs/learning/solutions/auto-incident-kubernetes-logs.md

 ## Solution Summary
 This solution will walk through an example of enriching PagerDuty incidents by retrieving diagnostic data from a single data-source using a Rundeck Job.
-At the end of building this solution, when an incident is created in PagerDuty, users will be presented with a button to retrieve recent logs from Kubernetes pods and view those recent logs on the incident timeline.
+At the end of building this solution, when an incident is created in PagerDuty, users will be presented with a button to retrieve recent logs from Kubernetes pods and view those logs from within the PagerDuty user-interface.

 The design principles outlined in this solution are applicable to most other use-cases for retrieving diagnostic-data or invoking remediation.